Bromeliad plants (from the Bromeliaceae family) originate from the Andean highlands of South America. They’re over 100 million years old!

 So, propagating a bromeliad plant is a good idea.

-- You need a pup to get started.
+1. You need a pup to get started.
 The pups start to grow when the plant is close to passing away.
 Pups pop up around the base of a bromeliad plant.
 Before you cut away, the pup needs to be about 1/3 of the size of the mother plant.
 Push back all leaves so you can see where the pup and stem of the plant connect.
-Then take a sterile knife and place it between the area of the pup and stem.
+Then, place a sterile knife between the area of the pup and the stem.
 Bring the knife to a slant and cut away.
 Be careful you don’t cut into the body of the pup.
 And cut out at least two pups to get started.
-When possible, leave roots connected but if the pups don’t have roots, it’s not a big deal.
+When possible, leave roots connected, but if the pups don’t have roots, it’s not a big deal.

-- If the mother plant is still alive when you cut out the pups, you need to fill the holes in the soil they left behind.
-If you waited until the mother plant was dead, you can skip this step.
+2. If the mother plant is still alive, when you cut out the pups, you must fill the holes in the soil they left behind.
+You can skip this step if you wait until the mother plant dies.

-- Now, when the pup has roots, you can place it in a pot of fast-draining soil.
+3. You can place the pup in a pot of fast-draining soil when the pup has roots.
 The soil should be only slightly moist.
 You’ll place the pup straight up with about 1/4 of it under the soil.

-- Once the pup has formed roots, you’re going to plant it in the pot and fast-draining soil you should have ready.
+5. Once the pup has formed roots, you will plant it in the pot and fast-draining soil you should have ready.
 Like before, stick about 1/4 of the pup into the soil, sticking straight up.
 You won’t see progress right away.
 It’s a long, long process.
 It can take years to get to full-grown status.

 Oh, and did we mention that pineapples are a member of the bromeliad family?